-The plan of study must include a minimum of 18 credits of ABE major courses at the 5000 level or above that define a meaningful, integrated area of academic concentration (excluding ABE 6971, ABE 7979, and ABE 7980).
+The plan of study must include a minimum of 18 credits of ABE, AOM or PKG credits (excluding ABE 6910, ABE 6971, ABE 7979, and ABE 7980) at the 5000 level or above that defines a meaningful, integrated area of academic concentration.
 Students who fulfilled the ABE6931 Seminar requirement during an ABE Master's program are not required to take it again.
 A maximum of 3 hours of ABE6940 may be counted toward the 18 hours of ABE required coursework.